0x81-js/hwbot/README.txt

 by Ulrich Barnstedt

 Open source discord bot for the mangement of homework, displyed in a predefined format.
-This bor runs over discord.
+This bot runs over discord.

 -----------------------------------------------------